Zeemal-Nadeem/AI_Project/README.md

 * Run command pip install nltk
 * Move to the folder myProject
 * Run command manage.py runserver
-* go to http://localhost:8000/ in brwoser
+* Go to http://localhost:8000/ in brwoser

 To install the current release, which includes support for [CUDA-enabled TPU cards](https://www.tensorflow.org/install/tpu)